Founder & Lead Editor

 Design and Build Quality

-Let me explain the architecture here, because it’s more complex than it looks.
-The Handball Spezial sits on a cupsole, meaning the rubber sidewalls rise up to "cup" the upper, which provides lateral stability.
-This was crucial for handball players in 1979 who were cutting hard side-to-side.
+The architecture is more interesting than it looks at first glance.
+The Handball Spezial sits on a cupsole, which means the rubber sidewalls rise up and “cup” the upper for lateral stability.
+That mattered in 1979 when handball players were cutting hard side-to-side.

-The Upper: The star of the show is that suede.
-It’s porous and soft.
-However, this is a double-edged sword.
-Suede is hydrophilic—it loves water.
-If you get caught in a downpour without having sprayed these with a hydrophobic protector, the collagen fibers can swell and stiffen, ruining that velvety nap.
-It’s a shoe that demands you check the weather forecast before leaving the house.
+The Upper: The star of the show is the suede.
+It’s porous and soft, and it feels great.
+But it’s also a double-edged sword.
+Suede is hydrophilic, meaning it loves water.
+If you get caught in a downpour without a hydrophobic protector, those collagen fibers can swell and stiffen and you can ruin that velvety nap.
+This is a shoe that basically asks you to check the weather before you leave the house.

-The Tech Spec (or lack thereof): There is some debate about cushioning.
+The Tech Spec (or lack thereof): Cushioning is where expectations need to be realistic.
 Adidas often claims there is an Adiprene insert (an impact-absorbing polymer) in the heel.
 However, lab tests show an energy return of only $44.3%$, which is well below the industry average for casual sneakers.
-Essentially, the ride is "dead" or "planted."
-You aren't going to feel a bounce; you're going to feel the floor.
+Basically, the ride feels "dead" or "planted."
+You won’t get bounce; you’ll feel the floor.

 Comfort and Fit

-Here is the thing about sizing: if you have ever tried on a Samba and felt like your foot was being squeezed in a vice, the Spezial is your salvation.
+Sizing is where the Spezial really makes its case.
+If you’ve tried on a Samba and felt like your foot was getting squeezed in a vice, the Spezial can feel like relief.

 The Arch Support Situation: This is the most polarizing part of the fit.
-The Spezial features a distinct "arch mound" built into the footbed.
+The Spezial has a distinct "arch mound" built into the footbed.

 Sizing Advice: Generally, 80% of people find it True to Size (TTS).
-However, because the suede stretches, if you have narrow feet, you might actually want to go down a half size to prevent heel slippage later on.
+But because the suede stretches, narrow-footed wearers often do better going down a half size to avoid heel slip later on.

 "I have wide feet and the Samba was a no-go.
 The Spezial felt tight for one day, and now they fit like a glove.
 Much more forgiving."